 Our latest event is outlined below, with the titles and discussion topics from our historical workshops archived further down on the page.

-The Energy Transition Forum hosted its first ETF of 2024 in Brussels, Belgium.
+The Energy Transition Forum hosted its U.S 2024 ETF in Washington D.C., USA.

-Over the 1.5-day session, the ETF invited discussions on the following themes:
+Over the 1.5-day sessions, the ETF invited discussions on the following themes:

 Themes: